Meet 32 Baylor women who have made their marks on the world of education

 A distinguished scholar and academic leader, Livingstone taught in Baylor’s Hankamer School of Business before becoming dean of the business schools at Pepperdine and then George Washington University.
-Since being named Baylor’s president in 2017, Livingstone has overseen the development of Baylor’s academic strategic plan, Illuminate, which details Baylor’s plans to become a preeminent Christian research university.
-She also leads the $1.1 billion Give Light campaign; and guided Baylor to R1 status for the first time.
+Since being named Baylor’s president in 2017, Livingstone has overseen the development of Baylor’s academic strategic plan, Illuminate, which details Baylor’s plans to become a preeminent Christian research university, and led the successful $1.1 billion Give Light campaign; and guided Baylor to R1 status for the first time.

 These are just a handful of the countless Baylor women who have made (and who continue to make) their marks in education.
 Of course, there’s not enough room (even on a blog) to list every notable Baylor woman; if there’s someone you think particularly deserves to be honored, please let us know!